thomasjungblut/glove/README.md

 -------

 The vector file contains (per string-vector pair):
- - the vector content encoded as a sequence of floats
+ - the vector content encoded as a sequence of 4 byte floats
  - each float is encoded using Float.floatToIntBits